starship-s/Open-WebUI-OpenRouter-pipe/MULTIMODAL_IMPLEMENTATION.md

 - **Early validation**: Base64 size checked before decoding to prevent memory issues
 - **Clear error messages**: Size limit violations logged with specific valve values
 - **Flexible deployment**: Adjust limits per deployment scenario (dev/staging/prod)

+### 🔁 Image Selection Policy
+- **User-first**: The current user turn supplies the only images sent to OpenRouter (up to `MAX_INPUT_IMAGES_PER_REQUEST`).
+Older turns keep their text, but their `image_url` blocks are omitted to avoid resending stale attachments indefinitely.
+- **Assistant fallback**: When the user does not attach images and `IMAGE_INPUT_SELECTION` is `user_then_assistant` (default), the pipe reuses the most recent assistant-generated images (detected via markdown image links) so “edit the last image” flows continue to work even without re-uploading.
+- **Vision-aware**: Models that do not advertise the `vision` capability automatically drop image blocks and emit a status message explaining why attachments were ignored.
+- **Chunked inlining**: Any `/api/v1/files/...` URL selected by the policy is streamed through `IMAGE_UPLOAD_CHUNK_BYTES` buffers and enforced by `BASE64_MAX_SIZE_MB` before being embedded as a `data:` URL, keeping memory bounded even when multiple users edit large files simultaneously.

 ## Architecture